 The Career Center focuses on the following student-centered objectives:

-- counsel students one-on-one on choosing a field of study, deciding on a career, selecting a program for advanced studies, or finding employment and internships;
+- counsel students one-on-one on choosing a field of study, deciding on a career, selecting a program for advanced studies, or finding employment;

 - coordinate job listing services, which include career-related positions for Cal State San Marcos students, along with part-time and temporary positions;